sylphrena0/lycospswebsite/README.md

 This project used templates as a starting point of some pages.
 It also uses various services and libraries which will not be noted here, as they are meant for reuse and mentioned in the project overview.

 The Home Page and Footer was based off on [a template by Brian Codex](https://github.com/briancodex/react-website-v1).
+The [starry background](src/sections/Stars.scss) is based on [this SASS codepen](https://codepen.io/sarazond/pen/LYGbwj).
 Note that the Executive Board Cards were ported from the previous version of this website and the original source is unknown, though they were modified and adapted for react.

 The Sigma Pi Sigma, Colloquium, Photos, Contact, and History pages were written by [Sylphrena Kleinsasser](https://github.com/sylphrena0), some of which use external libraries and embeds.